 In classical cuisine, giblets would be cut up and simmered until tender, usually with potatoes and onions as well as other items such as carrots, garlic, and bacon.

-Alternately they may be dusted in flour and then browned in butter before simmering in wine, and then chopping them up and using them in a number of sauces.
-The cooked meat is of course removed from the neck bone before adding it to the sauce or another dish.
+Alternately, they may be dusted in flour and then browned in butter before simmering in wine, and then chopped up and used in a number of sauces.
+The cooked meat is removed from the neck bone before adding it to the sauce or another dish.

 Turkey giblets à la Bourguignon was a classic preparation in which the giblets are simmered in red wine along with onions and mushrooms.

+Giblets can also be battered and deep-fried, but of course, most people only have the giblets that came in whatever bird they are preparing, which makes for a scant serving.
 Of course, if you find that deep-fried giblets are for you, you could always stockpile them in the freezer until you have enough to make cooking them worth your while.
-Just defrost them in the fridge overnight and you'll be good to go.
+Defrost them in the fridge overnight and you will be good to go.

-When cooking giblets, it's important to set the liver aside until the last 10 minutes of cooking, otherwise, the flavor will overpower.
-Or better yet, dust the liver in flour and pan-fry it in butter and garlic.
-Or grill it on a skewer.
+When cooking giblets, it is important to set the liver aside until the last 10 minutes of cooking, otherwise, its flavor will overpower the dish.
+Or better yet, dust the liver in flour and pan-fry it in butter and garlic or grill it on a skewer.

 As with all uncooked poultry products, always use care when handling the raw giblets as they can be a cross-contamination hazard.